possession-community/MapChooser-Extended/README.md

 If a specific map is loaded without a specific map configuration, the `maps/default.json` will be used to automatically generate the map configuration.

+And, each map settings can be set multiple cfgs for exec some cfgs when OnMapStart.
+See `Settings.cfgs` comment on `example.json`

 `default.json` is here:

 <details> <summary>Click to view</summary>